-Mediation is a consensual process and will be most appropriate where issues between the health professional and another party (for example the complainant or an employer) remain unresolved.
+Mediation is not really a sanction as such but is a consensual process and will be most appropriate where issues between the registrant and another party (e.g., the complainant or an employer) remain unresolved.

 Mediation may only be used where the Panel is satisfied that the only other appropriate course would be to take no further action.
 A case may only be sent for mediation if the Panel is satisfied that no further sanction is required.
 Clearly this will generally be only where the fitness to practise impairment is of a minor and isolated nature which is unlikely to recur, where the registrant fully understands the nature and effect of that impairment and has taken appropriate corrective action.